mattdeak/gopq/README.md

 ## Queue Types

 1. **SimpleQueue**: Basic FIFO queue with no additional features.
+Ideal for simple task queues or message passing where order matters but acknowledgment isn't necessary.
 2. **AckQueue**: Queue with acknowledgment support.
 Items must be acknowledged after processing, or they will be requeued after a timeout.
+Suitable for ensuring task completion in distributed systems or when processing reliability is crucial.
 3. **UniqueQueue**: Queue that only allows unique items.
 Duplicate enqueue attempts are silently ignored.
+Useful for de-duplication scenarios or when you need to ensure only one instance of a task is queued.
 4. **UniqueAckQueue**: Combination of UniqueQueue and AckQueue.
 Ensures unique items with acknowledgment support.
+Ideal for scenarios requiring both de-duplication and reliable processing.

 ## Advanced Features
 ### Dead Letter Queue
-For AckQueue and UniqueAckQueue, you can set up a dead letter queue to handle messages that exceed the maximum retry count:
+For AckQueue and UniqueAckQueue, you can set up a dead letter queue to handle messages that exceed the maximum retry count automatically:
 ```go
 mainQueue, := godq.NewAckQueue("main_queue.db", godq.AckOpts{
 MaxRetries: 3,